/

 However, many people send out bulk cold emails simply asking for backlink handouts — and they offer nothing in return.

 If you first give a backlink from one or more of your guest posts before you ask for a backlink, you will be more likely to, in turn, receive a backlink.
-Enfroy calls this a “pre-linking strategy.”

-4. Promoting others first
+4. Promote others

 This can be done with no more of an expectation than getting on someone’s radar.
 Here are some ideas: